-The information contained in the offering document may need to be updated during the start-up crowdfunding campaign.
-If the circumstances of the issuer have changed such that the offering document is no longer accurate and contains a misrepresentation, the issuer must:
+To avoid misrepresentations, the information contained in the offering document may need to be updated during the start-up crowdfunding campaign.
+If the offering document is no longer accurate and contains a misrepresentation, the issuer must:

-- immediately advise the funding portal of this fact; and - amend the offering document and send the new version to the funding portal as soon as practicable.
+immediately advise the funding portal of this fact; and

+amend the offering document and send the new version to the funding portal as soon as practicable.